Jim Brown

 James Nathaniel Brown (February 17, 1936 – May 18, 2023) was an American professional football player, civil rights activist, and actor.
 He played as a fullback for the Cleveland Browns of the National Football League (NFL) from 1957 to 1965.
 Widely considered one of the greatest running backs of all time, as well as one of the greatest players in NFL history, Brown was selected to a Pro Bowl and All-Pro team every season he was in the league, and was recognized as the AP NFL Most Valuable Player three times.
 Brown won an NFL championship with the Browns in 1964.
 He led the league in rushing yards in eight out of his nine seasons, and by the time he retired, he held most major rushing records.
 In 1999, he was named the greatest professional football player ever by The Sporting News and the Associated Press.

-Brown earned unanimous All-America honors playing college football at Syracuse University, where he was an all-around player for the Syracuse Orangemen football team.
+Brown earned unanimous All-America honors playing college football at Syracuse University, where he was an all-around player when he played for the Syracuse Orangemen football team.
 The team later retired his number 44 jersey, and he was inducted into the College Football Hall of Fame in 1995.
 He is also widely considered one of the greatest lacrosse players of all time, and the Premier Lacrosse League MVP Award is named in his honor.
 Brown also excelled in basketball and track and field.